-- 47 A. The first sentence talks about 'recent rise' from few to many specimens, and then in the middle of the paragraph they talk of a 'reintroduction scheme' inspired by this success. - 48 B. Last sentence talks of a 'resilience of a small bird'.
-Resilience here means 'being able to recover quickly and overcome hardships easily'. - 49 A. Royal Society for the Protection of Birds poll suggests that it is one of the most popular birds along with two other specimens mentioned in sentence two of Paragraph A. - 50 B. Two winters in 1961 and 1962 drastically reduced the population of this bird, according to the middle of Paragraph B. - 51 D. The first sentence of the paragraph states that even the most convinced admirers of this bird confess that it looks rather 'drab' - or dull, shabby and not arousing any interest. - 52 B. The second part of Paragraph B talks about 'protective instincts' for this defenseless birds, yet strangely it manages to restore its population.
+- 47 A. First sentence talks about 'recent rise' from few to many specimen and then in the middle of the paragraph they talk of a 'reintroduction scheme' inspired by this success. - 48 B. Last sentence talks of a 'resilience of a small bird'.
+Resilience here means 'being able to recover quickly and overcome hardships easily'.

-- 53 C. The middle of the third paragraph goes: '... the pace of increase agonizingly slow', implying that faster pace of reintroduction would have been more than welcome. - 54 C. Last sentence of Paragraph C states that there are reasons to believe the rate of breeding is going to continue its increase. - 55 B. The second part of Paragraph B talks about 'intensive management and protection of England's lowland heath' that ensured an increased breeding rate of the rare bird. - 56 D. The last sentence of fourth paragraph states that these birds 'are often birds of large gardens' and other buildings, meaning that they can still be seen around frequently.
+- 49 A. Royal Society for the Protection of Birds poll suggests that it is one of the most popular bird among with two other specimen mentioned in sentence two of Paragraph A. - 50 B. Two winters in 1961 and 1962 drastically reduced population of this bird according to the middle of Paragraph B. - 51 D. First sentence of the paragraph states that even the most convinced admirers of this bird confess that it looks rather 'drab' - or dull, shabby and not arousing any interest. - 52 B. Second part of Paragraph B talks about 'protective instincts' for this defenseless birds, yet strangely it manages to restore its population. - 53 C. The middle of third paragraph goes: '... the pace of increase agonizingly slow', implying that faster pace of reintroduction would have been more than welcome. - 54 C. Last sentence of Paragraph C states that there are reason to believe the rate of breeding is going to continue its increase. - 55 B. The second part of Paragraph B talks about 'intensive management and protection of England's lowland heath' that ensured increased breeding rate of the rare bird. - 56 D. The last sentence of fourth paragraph states that these birds 'are often birds of large gardens' and other buildings, meaning that they can still be seen around frequently.